mkalkbrenner/PPUC/README.md

 ## Motivation

-We want to enable people to be creative and to modernize old pinball machines using todays technology.
+We want to enable people to be creative and to modernize old pinball machines using today's technology.
 Our goal is to establish an open and affordable platform for that.
-Ideally people will publish their game-specific PPUs so other could leverage and potentially improve them.
+Ideally people will publish their game-specific PPUs so others could leverage and potentially improve them.
 We want to see a growing library of PPUs and a vital homebrew pinball community.

 ## Concept